For Students and Parents

 Turn left and immediately bear right.

-The Concert Hall is the first driveway on the right and the Main House is the second driveway on right.
+The Concert Hall is the first driveway on the right and the Main House entrance is the second driveway on right.
+Please enter here to check-in.

 STUDENTS ARRIVING BY TRAIN